 CW: Temperature aside, how do you keep your cool on race day?

 SK: I have a routine.
 I actually get fairly stressed and I am sometimes sick before a big race.

 CW: What would a medal mean to you?

 SK: It would be a dream come true.

 CW: Finally, what music gets you in the zone for training and racing?

 To follow Sammi's journey, and read the full interview visit: christopherward.co.uk/challengerprogramme/sammi-kinghorn

-*News Release by Hannah Cooke: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Hannah Cooke).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.